the-expanse/SideQuestWiki/I-am-having-issues-Connecting-,-what-do-i-do?.md

 - then type `adb kill-server` and then `adb devices` again.

-if you see `cannot connect to daemon` then open up task manager and kill the `adb.exe` process - `taskkill /f /im adb.exe`
+if you see
+`cannot connect to daemon`
+then open up task manager and kill the
+`adb.exe`
+Process - `taskkill /f /im adb.exe`